cs2113-s25/cs2113-s25.github.io/wrkshts/J3-wrksht.md

 ### q
-What is the output of this program?
-You should do this without running the program.
+What happens to the object `letterA` points to in memory when you do the cast below?

 ```java
 class A {